Nuxa vs Widewail

 Free tier / first touchFree SEO scan, no credit cardDemo-gated; sales-led

-ScopeFull marketing team — review replies are one jobReview replies only
+ScopeFull marketing team for one flat price — review replies are one jobReview replies only

 Contract lengthMonthly, no commitmentAnnual contracts standard